 Substance Abuse Evaluation

-The main cause of adolescent substance abuse going undiagnosed is due to the unpredictable nature of teenagers.
+The main cause of substance abuse going undiagnosed is due to the unpredictable nature of teenagers as well as young adults.
 Many teenagers are already moody, unorganized, or any other potential indicator of substance use disorder.
 An effective way to determine if drugs are the culprit is to undergo a substance abuse evaluation.
 A substance abuse evaluation is used to determine the following:

 - If the person fits the substance use disorder criteria

 - The impact of substance abuse on a person’s life.

 These evaluations can be court-ordered or requested.
 They can also be found online if professional oversight isn’t possible.

 During adolescence, also known as the formative years, habits become more permanent and contribute heavily to self-identity.
 This process can change the nature of addiction to make it more internalized than with adult counterparts.
 Combined with the greater excess of adolescent drug use; the short-term and long-term effects are often more pronounced.